GSA/10x/_pages/send-us-an-idea.md

 <h2 class="docs-h2">Eligibility</h2>

-We are currently in the process of evaluating submissions.
-All idea submitters will be notified by August 13th via email whether or not their ideas have been selected for Phase One funding.
-In the meantime, 10x is still accepting submissions on a rolling basis.
-New ideas will be considered for the following round of evaluations next fiscal year.
+10x selected a round of projects to start at the Phase One Investigation Level in early August 2019.
+As always, we are accepting submissions on a rolling basis, and new ideas will be considered for the next round of funding during the next fiscal year.

 {% else %}

 <h2 class="docs-h2">Eligibility</h2>